hongyi-huang/nfd-website-run/index.md

 NFD (Network Function Development) is a project that concentrates on **Model-Driven DevOps for Network Functions**.

+## News
+1. WRS, HyperSFP accepted by NOMS'22
+2. SFP accepted by IPDPS'22 in the first round
+3. NFD, NFReducer, SwitchRL accepted by INFOCOM'21

 # Overview

 NFV ecosystem is flourishing and more and more NF platforms appear, but this makes NF vendors difficult to deliver NFs rapidly to diverse platforms.